 Search for deficiencies on labelling, packaging and dosage forms as described in the opening chapters on general methods and operations of the main manual.
 Write down all product particulars using the reporting form as a guide.
-Having first been administered as a single drug, artesunate-based fixed-dose combination therapy is much more common now.
-Appropriate tablets or capsules are usually consisting of artesunate on one side and amodiaquine, mefloquine, pyronaridine, pyrimethamine, sulfadoxine or sulfamethoxypyrazine on the other; the artesunate fraction usually being presented in dosage strengths between 25 and 200 mg.
+Each tablet or capsule usually contains 25, 50 or 100 mg of atenolol.